-This factsheet contains information for employers who might want to provide testing for employees or others on-site (such as suppliers and agency staff), including using the government’s free testing kits.
-With up to a third of COVID-19 sufferers showing no symptoms, more widespread asymptomatic testing is one tool in response to the pandemic while enabling safe business operations.
+This factsheet contains information for employers who might want to provide asymptomatic testing for employees or others on-site (such as suppliers and agency staff).
+With up to a third of COVID-19 sufferers estimated to show no symptoms, widespread asymptomatic testing is one tool in response to the pandemic to enable safe business operations.
+Government-funded asymptomatic workplace testing is no longer available, but firms can invest in private testing or encourage employees to get tests through community routes.

 What’s the latest information and insight?

-Tests can identify whether someone currently has or previously had the disease, helping to pinpoint isolated cases and outbreaks – but the testing landscape is fast-moving and complex to navigate.
-The NHS is the predominant route to access free tests for those with symptoms, using ‘RT-PCR’ technology.
+Tests can identify whether someone currently has or previously had the disease, helping to pinpoint isolated cases and outbreaks – but the testing landscape can be complex to navigate.

-Businesses themselves have an increasing role to play in supporting access to testing, for example by testing their workforce on a regular basis.
-The government has recognised this, introducing a scheme for firms to order free LFD tests for employees (further information below).
-It has also published practical guidance for employers who want to offer workplace testing for asymptomatic employees, including advice on the testing process, the collection of results, communicating results to staff, and what an employer can and can’t do with a result.
+Businesses have an important role to play in breaking chains of transmission by testing their workforce on a regular basis.
+The government has recognised this, providing practical guidance for employers who want to offer workplace testing for asymptomatic employees; including advice on the testing process, the collection of results, communicating results to staff, and what an employer can and can’t do with a result.

-The CBI is continuing to work with the government to build understanding and support around the processes and practicalities of introducing workplace testing, including liability for employers, how testing will interact with vaccinations, and improving clarity and consistency of policy across the devolved nations.
+The CBI continues to work with the government to build understanding and support around the processes and practicalities of workplace testing.

 Finding a testing provider

-Most businesses will engage with third-party providers rather than building an in-house testing system from scratch.
-The government expects employers using third-party testing providers to ensure that they meet the legal and regulatory requirements set out in its guidance for employers and third-party healthcare providers.
-To guide employers in their choices, the government has recently published a list of private testing providers who have declared that they meet the standards for private sector providers of COVID-19 testing – including reporting results to Public Health England (PHE), and having the relevant systems in place to report adverse incidents.
+Many businesses are engaging with third-party providers to purchase tests or organise and run testing.
+To guide employers, the government has published a list of private testing providers, which is constantly reviewed.
+This identifies the providers who have declared that they meet the minimum legal and regulatory standards for private sector providers of COVID-19 testing – including aligning testing use with the scope set out by the Medicines and Healthcare Regulatory Agency (MHRA), reporting results to Public Health England (PHE), and having the relevant systems in place to report adverse incidents.

 - What type of workplace settings will testing be most useful for?